-The east channel bubble curtain complements a bubble curtain pilot project that the League and Tahoe Keys Property Owners Association implemented in the west channel in 2018.
-The success of that pilot project is why the technology is now being used elsewhere around the Lake, including at Elk Point marina.
+The east channel bubble curtain complements a bubble curtain pilot project that the League and Tahoe Keys Property Owners Association implemented in the Keys' west channel in 2018.
+The success of that pilot project is why the technology is now being used elsewhere around the Lake, including at Elk Point marina, shown below.

 Following the successful removal of an aquatic invasive weed infestation from this east shore location, the newly installed bubble curtain protects the now AIS-free marina from outside infestation.
 The League provided funding for this project, as well.

 TOWARD A LONG-TERM SOLUTION: A Proposal to Address the Tahoe Keys Weeds Problem

 A proposal to test a suite of methods to address the aquatic weed problem in the Tahoe Keys' lagoons is currently moving through a thorough environmental review process.
 Learn more about the problem in the Keys through this interactive story map.
 Visit tahoekeysweeds.org for more information.